silnrsi/FDBP/en-US/Python-based_tools.md

 Most scripts are written to use a standard framework (which is included in the libraries).
 This framework provides for help text, parameter handling, file opening and error reporting, thereby simplifying script writing and giving users a standard interface.

-## UFO support ##
+## UFO support in Pysilfont
-With some limitations, all UFO scripts should work with UFO2 or UFO3 source files - and can convert from one format to the other.
+With some limitations, all UFO scripts in Pysilfont should work with UFO2 or UFO3 source files - and can convert from one format to the other.

 In addition all scripts will output in a normalized form, designed to work with source control systems.
 Most aspects of the normalization can be set by parameters, so projects are not forced to use Pysilfont’s default normalization.